corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 pluginClass
 The class that will be loaded from plugin JAR file and will be its entry point from SMR

+{{< note >}}
+It is recommended to set schedule’s interval to a proper value in order for SMR to feed plugin with the new
+                            signable material as soon as possible, but not too often to avoid plugin being spammed.
+For instance, the value of interval between 1 and 10 seconds should be sufficient.

+{{< /note >}}

 ### Example SMR Configuration
 Here is example of complete SMR configuration: